marjanapesic/movie-rental/README.md

 1.Install dependencies with composer.

-2.Create new file under config/autoload called doctrine.local.php:
+2.Create new file under config/autoload called doctrine.local.php (set mysql credentials and specify database name that will be used):

     <?php //config/autoload/doctrine.local.php
     return [